 What is Sussex Sailability?

 Our Fleet is composed of boats that are suitable for a disabled person to sail or to crew.
 Eight small single and double handed boats called 'Access' dinghies and three larger boats to go to sea in and carry relatively large numbers of people, called 'Sports 16'.
-These boats are speciality designed for people with disabilities and are stable (do not capsize!).
+These boats are specially designed for people with disabilities and are stable (do not capsize!).

 We have a lot of enthusiastic volunteers who will make sure you get the best out of your time with us.